Stephen Hoar

-Stephen Hoar (born May 28, 1982 in Oshawa, Ontario) is a Canadian lacrosse player formerly of the Toronto Rock in the National Lacrosse League and formerly of the Hamilton Nationals of Major League Lacrosse.
+Stephen Hoar (born May 28, 1982 in Oshawa, Ontario) is a Canadian professional lacrosse player formerly of the Toronto Rock in the National Lacrosse League and formerly of the Hamilton Nationals of Major League Lacrosse.

 Professional career

 Hoar played five seasons for the Rochester Knighthawks before being traded to the Rock in September 2008.
 In 2007, he became the all-time Knighthawks leader for face-off wins and is the only Knighthawk to have over 600 career face-off victories.
 On February 5, 2014, Hoar was released by the Rock.
 In 2016 he signed with The New England Black Wolves for a one-year contract.

 International career

 Hoar won a gold medal with Team Canada at the 2006 World Field Lacrosse Championships in London, Ontario.